ART. 2: ACCEPTANCE OF THE RULES AND ETHICS

 In the case of deposits already paid or registrations paid in full, the refund rates are as follows:

-- 25% of the total entry fee will be retained by the Organiser in the event of withdrawal between 1 July and 31 July 2021.
+- 25% of the total entry fee will be retained by the Organizer in the event of withdrawal between 1 June and 31 July 2022.

-- 50% of the total entry fee will be retained by the Organiser in the event of withdrawal between 1 August and 26 August 2021.
+- 50% of the total entry fee will be retained by the Organizer in the event of withdrawal between 1 August 2022 and 25 August 2022.

-In the case of cancellation, the organisation undertakes to reimburse the amounts received according to the above scale within one month of receiving the request.
+In the case of cancellation, the organization undertakes to reimburse the amounts received according to the above scale within one month of receiving the request.

-Important: the organisation strongly recommends that each participant take out personal cancellation insurance.
+Important: the organization strongly recommends that each participant take out personal cancellation insurance.

 25.2: Condition for the postponement of registration